michmike/Raspberry-PI-Q/README.md

     * To:
       * `#blacklist spi-bcm2708`
       * `#blacklist i2c-bcm2708`
   * Make sure i2c is enabled for the RPI.
-You can alternatively enable it using the GUI and the advanced options of `sudo raspi-config` as per https://www.raspberrypi.org/documentation/configuration/raspi-config.md
+You can enable it using the commands below or alternatively enable it using the GUI and the advanced options of `sudo raspi-config` as per https://www.raspberrypi.org/documentation/configuration/raspi-config.md
-    * `sudo i2cdetect -y 1`
     * `sudo nano /boot/config.txt` and uncomment the line below
       * `dtparam=i2c_arm=on`
+    * `sudo reboot`
+    * `sudo i2cdetect -y 1` to verify if i2c is enabled
   * Run `sudo python3 dual_read_temperature_fahrenheit.py` from the source code below to test the thermocouples
 * Install dweepy, a library needed by Dweet.io
   * `sudo python3 -m pip install dweepy`